Walmart chief to chair CEO group Business Roundtable

-(Reuters) - Walmart Inc (WMT.N) Chief Executive Officer Doug McMillon will chair the Business Roundtable, the CEO trade group.
+Sept 19 (Reuters) - Walmart Inc Chief Executive Officer Doug McMillon will chair the Business Roundtable, the CEO trade group.

 A pledge by top CEOs to work for more than shareholders drew criticism in August from investor activists, who accused the corporate leaders of contradicting their inclusive message by lobbying against social and environmental reform efforts.